aqatawneh54-oss/HW/README.md

-hello this just to say that i think i did the first homework
+Hello this just to say that ...
+I think i did the first homework